-Recommended for Museums because: The Frost is free and events are often open to the public, making it essential to the community and to 10Best readers.
+Recommended for Museums because: The Frost is always free and events are often open to the public, making it essential to the community and to 10Best readers.

 Priscilla's expert tip: Make a day of it by visiting the museum and then dining on campus, attending a lecture, or checking out the library or school book store (which is actually a Barnes & Noble with plenty of comfortable seating).

 Situated inside the University of Miami, this long-standing museum is a favorite for UM students and the Coral Gables community.
 The Lowe is home to a well-rounded collection of art from the Italian Renaissance, Baroque, Greco-Roman, and Spanish Old Masters, among others.
 The museum also holds a sizeable assortment of Native American, African, and Asian art and antiquities.
 Aside from their permanent collection and rotating exhibitions, the Lowe is also a venue for a number of community events, including a monthly lecture series, occasional children's programs, and even art classes for adults (complete with wine to get the creative juices flowing!)